ukrbublik/react-awesome-query-builder/README.md

 import { MuiConfig } from "@react-awesome-query-builder/mui";

 const config = {
-  ctx: MuiConfig.ctx, // needs to be added conjunctions, operators, widgets,
+  ctx: MuiConfig.ctx, // needs to be added for 6.3.0+
+  conjunctions,
+  operators,
+  widgets,